Request Free Consultation

 How long does a personal injury lawsuit take?

 Personal injury lawsuits can take anywhere from a few months to several years.
 A straightforward case might resolve in as little as six months, while a more complex case involving severe injuries, disputed liability or significant damages could take two to three years—or even longer.
 However, it’s important to remember that every situation is unique.
-The best way to understand how long your case might take is to speak with a personal injury lawyer.
+The best way to understand how long your case might take is to speak with a personal injury lawyer in Phoenix.

 The Stages of a Personal Injury Case